robertnd/streaming-analytics/README.md

 ```

-Please use relevant and easy to remember values for the fields.
+Please use relevant and easy-to-remember values for the fields.
 These values are used to link stacks together via Output values

 1. ProjectName - Use a common name so that it is easy to identify and related all resources created for a project / initiative.
 Add tags for easy management

 2. StackName - Use a value that gives a general description of function of the stack.
 The stack name is used to prefix output values for the stack `{StackName}:InputStream`

 Apply due diligence when populating the fields.
-Typos or non-existent resources will lead to failure during creation
+Typos or non-existent resources will lead to failures during creation.
+Cloudformation is difficult to debug in the best of circumstances.
+Tagging and adopting a proper naming strategy with resources helps a lot with troubleshooting

 ### Test the Lambda preprocessor